 VIII.
 Conclusion

 Acquiring connectivity is pivotal for enjoyable travels across Europe.
-While SIM cards can be purchased conveniently upon landing at major Europe airports, costs may be inflated versus other channels.
+While SIM cards can be purchased conveniently upon landing at major Europe airports, costs may be inflated versus other options such as eSIM.
 Prep with proper documents, unlock your phone, review packages in advance, and don’t hesitate to compare options across airport kiosks.
 Alternatively, directly enquiring about city carrier branches or procuring eSIM profiles online allows more flexibility.
 Ultimately convenient communication is key to exploring Europe smoothly.